 Sun City and Sun City West Posses launched another program to help Sun City seniors.
-The program is called W.A.Y.
-(Where Are You).
+The WAY program in Sun City stands for ‘Where Are You’.
 The program helps find your wandering loved one.
-Since 2012, with the help of the community fund, the program has been a huge help.
+Since 2012, with the help of the community fund, the WAY program in Sun City has been a huge help.

-The W.A.Y.
-Program will provide a small GPS transmitter for the Sun City Senior.
+The WAY Program in Sun City will provide a small GPS transmitter for the Sun City Senior.
 Both the family and the authorities can locate your loved one from a computer – wherever they may be.
 A Search and Rescue party will also be available if needed.
 Therefore, the senior has to wear the GPS unit at all times.
 The device also has to be charged every three to five days.

 How Can You Join?